Developing an enticing benefits package is a key aspect of attracting and retaining top employees.

 - Stock options: Common in startups, stock options are equity compensation given to employees in exchange for their years of service or for getting in with a company on the ground level.
 This benefit allows employees to purchase stock at a preferred price for a predefined time period if the company were to go public.

 Of course, these are just the basics.
 To stand out and make your company more attractive to employees, you'll need to go above and beyond, within your small business budget.

 "Something as simple as free drinks in the kitchen may only cost a few hundred dollars a year, but it's amazing how much the 'little things' affect morale and performance," Shubat said.
-"A soda machine ... free massages or onsite dry cleaning ... aren't going to break the bank, and the value they generate in terms of retention is unbelievable."
+For example, he added, a soda machine or on-site dry cleaning "isn't going to break the bank, and the value they generate in terms of retention is unbelievable."

-Some wellness related perks can include gym memberships or discounts, smoking cessation programs, subsidized health food markets and childcare benefits.
+Some wellness-related perks might include gym memberships or discounts, smoking cessation programs, subsidized health food markets and childcare benefits.

-Other low-cost perks include employee-recognition programs (with small rewards or prizes), points-based programs that let employees earn discounts or cash, gift cards and drawings/raffles.
-According to the Thomson report, businesses should be shifting to making benefits part of the everyday experience of working for the organization, and not just a reward for finishing their work.
+Other low-cost perks include employee-recognition programs (with small rewards or prizes), points-based programs that let employees earn discounts or cash, gift cards, and drawings or raffles.

 High-deductible health plans can be supplemented with voluntary benefits, such as low-cost loans, Yaniga said.

 "Empowering employers with the best benefits options will put them on a path toward higher retention rates, greater employee engagement and a more thriving workplace," he said.